nogibjj/Week5_Rust_ds581/README.md

 # Week5_Rust_ds581

 ## Random Song Name Generator
-This is a simple Rust program that generates a random 2 word song name from a list of given words.
+This is a simple Rust program that generates a random name for a song with two words from a list of given words.

 ## Usage
 To use the program, run `cargo run` in the project directory.
 The program will generate a random song name and print it to the console.